Philip-Lucky/CarbonNexus/README.md

 ## Intended Usage

-CarbonXInsight is designed for internal use by the following stakeholder groups:
+CarbonNexus is designed for internal use by the following stakeholder groups:

 - **Executive Leadership**: Strategic decision-making based on market trends and financial performance
 - **Operations Managers**: Production planning and capacity optimization